Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 How to use candles correctly:

 This method of therapy allows you to quickly unblock the ear canal, eliminate pain and inflammation.
-During the procedure, the blood supply to the tissues of the hearing organs improves, and nervousness disappears.
+During the procedure, blood supply to the tissues of the hearing organs improves, and nervousness disappears.

 Consequences of ear plugs: